-Total number of students and total number of kindergarten students enrolled in the school;

-- 2. Total number of students and total number of kindergarten students who are up-to-date with immunizations as required in Section II; - 3.
-Total number of students and total number of kindergarten students who have a medical exemption for all immunizations as required in Section II; - 4.
-Total number of students and total number of kindergarten students who have a medical exemption for one or more but not all immunizations as required in Section II; - 5.
-Total number of students and total number of kindergarten students who have a religious exemption for all immunizations as required in Section II; - 6.
-Total number of students and total number of kindergarten students who have a religious exemption for one or more but not all immunizations as required in Section II; - 7.
-Total number of students and total number of kindergarten students who have a personal belief exemption for all immunizations as required in Section II; - 8.
-Total number of students and total number of kindergarten students who have a personal belief exemption for one or more but not all immunizations as required in Section II; - 9.
-Total number of in-process students and total number of in-process kindergarten students; - Total number of students and total number of kindergarten students not up-to-date for immunizations as required in part III Section II, with no exemption on file, and not inprocess; and - 11.
-Total number of students and total number of kindergarten students with no immunization records. - B. Schools not required to send aggregate immunization and exemption data to the Department of Public Health and Environment include: school-age child care centers, family child care homes, drop-in centers, day treatment centers, foster care homes, day camps, and resident camps.
+- Total number of students and total number of kindergarten students enrolled in the school; - 2.
+Total number of students and total number of kindergarten students who are up-to-date with immunizations as required in section II; - 3.
+Total number of students and total number of kindergarten students who have a medical exemption for all immunizations as required in section II; - 4.
+Total number of students and total number of kindergarten students who have a medical exemption for one or more but not all immunizations as required in section II; - 5.
+Total number of students and total number of kindergarten students who have a religious exemption for all immunizations as required in section II; - 6.
+Total number of students and total number of kindergarten students who have a religious exemption for one or more but not all immunizations as required in section II; - 7.
+Total number of students and total number of kindergarten students who have a personal belief exemption for all immunizations as required in section II; - 8.
+Total number of students and total number of kindergarten students who have a personal belief exemption for one or more but not all immunizations as required in section II; - 9.
+Total number of in-process students and total number of in-process kindergarten students; - Total number of students and total number of kindergarten students not up-to-date for immunizations as required in section II, with no exemption on file, and not in- process; and - 11.
+Total number of students and total number of kindergarten students with no immunization records. - B. Schools not required to send aggregate immunization and exemption data to the Department include: online only K-12th grade schools, school-age child care centers, family child care homes, drop-in centers, day treatment centers, foster care homes, day camps, and resident camps.